 What will you find on FolkWords?

-To find out what FolkWords has to say go to: FolkWords Writes
+To find out what FolkWords has to say: FolkWords Writes

-To see what other people have to say go to: Current Interviews
+To see what other people have to say: Current Interviews

-To read latest and current reviews visit: Latest Reviews
+To read latest and current reviews: Latest Reviews

 Folk music is many things to many people.
 It is classified and categorised in varied, strange and often inaccurate ways.
 From traditional, acoustic, world and roots, to nu-folk, electric folk, medieval folk and folk-rock, via bluegrass, country and Americana, through progressive folk, neo folk and electronic psych, to punk folk, folk metal and thrash folk.